 Location: Germantown Campus, High Technology and Science Center (HT), Room 230

-Our Cybersecurity Center and Lab provides significant virtual computing and networking capabilities on the Montgomery College Germantown campus.
+Our Cybersecurity Lab provides significant virtual computing and networking capabilities on the Montgomery College Germantown campus.

 The lab is not only used for academic competitions and research activities, but also provides opportunities to IT industry professionals for teaching, learning, and professional growth.
 In addition to supporting traditional students, Montgomery College is now uniquely positioned to train cybersecurity professionals and meet workforce development challenges with a learn-by-doing approach to education.